 About Red Cabbage

 Red Cabbage is part of the Brassica oleracea group.
 The plant leaves change colour from red to purple depending on the ph level of the soil it has been grown in.
 Cabbage is a sessional plant which is seeded in spring and harvested late Autumn/Fall.

 - Red cabbage is packed with vitamins A, C & K. Red cabbage contains approximately 95% of the recommended daily vitamin C in just 100 grams.

 - Despite only having 31 calories per 100 grams, red cabbage is linked to stronger bones, lower inflammation and a healthier heart.

 Sunday Roast & Christmas Dinner

-Braised red cabbage is just one of many accompaniments you will find with either a British Christmas dinner or Sunday roast.
+Braised red cabbage is just one of many side dishes you will find with either a British Christmas dinner or Sunday roast.
 More common accompaniments include Yorkshire puddings, roast potatoes, sessional vegetables and gravy.

-If you are looking for more accompaniments for your Christmas dinner or Sunday roast try this creamed leeks recipe here.
+If you are looking for more side dishes for your Sunday roast or Christmas dinner try one of these delicious recipes!

 Braised Red Cabbage